Ethiopian Christmas traditions: Festivities, Spirit & Foods

 1. What is Ethiopian Christmas?

-When is Ethiopian Christmas?
+When is Ethiopian Christmas in 2024?

 In the run-up to Christmas, followers are supposed to observe Tsome Nebiyat, or the "Fast of the Prophets," a 43-day fast.